ieeecs-ut/embedded-computer-vision/README.md

-# embedded-computer-vision
+# embedded-edge-detection
-Computer Vision in MatLab for Embedded Systems
+Edge Detection in MatLab for Computer Vision with Embedded Systems — workshop demo code